 In Figure \ref{warped_disk}, we show the schematic of a warped disk system.
 In this system, an observation of this geometry along $\phi = 0^\circ$ and $\phi = 180^\circ$ would approximately correspond to the emissivity profile of a flat disk.
 Additionally, the emissivity profile associated with $0^\circ < \phi < 180^\circ$ would have a reduction in the number of rays that hit the outer disk due to the shadowing effect of the inner disk on the outer disk.
 This reduction in emissivity reaches a maximum along $\phi = 90^\circ$.
 In the region with $180^\circ < \phi < 360^\circ$, there is an increase in the number of rays that hit the outer warped disk.
 This is largely because the corona is physically closer to the outer warped disk.
 The maximum of this increase in emissivity occurs along with $\phi = 270^\circ$.
 The position where this reduction or enhancement of emissivity occurs is at $\sim r_\text{break}$.
 In Figure \ref{in_out_warp}, we see how the warped disk line profiles cannot be created by independently simulating the inner accretion flow (flat disk) and adding the line profile from the outer, misaligned portion of the disk because of the shadowing effect of the inner disk on the outer disk in the full warped disk system.
 Additionally, in Figure \ref{warped_emi}, we show an example of the resulting emissivity profiles for a warped disk with $h_c=5\, r_\mathrm{g}$, $r_b=10\, r_\mathrm{g}$, and $\alpha=15^\circ$, where these trends are present.

-As with the other disk geometries, with increasing corona height, the line profiles have more peaked emission.
+As with the other disk geometries, with increasing coronal height, the line profiles have more peaked emission.
 In the context of the warped disk, the height of the corona determines the extent to which the outer accretion disk determines the shape of the line profile.
-The larger the corona height, the more the outer warped disk influences the line profile.
+The larger the coronal height, the more the outer warped disk influences the line profile.

-As in the other disk geometries, an increase in the observation inclination angle causes a broadening of the line profile with the warped disk.
-With the warped disk, the effect of how the observation inclination angle alters the line profiles is additionally affected by the azimuthal angle from which the observation occurs.
+Similarly, increasing the observation inclination angle causes a broadening of the line profile.
+For the warped disk, however, the effect of inclination is also altered by the azimuthal observation angle.
 Because of this azimuthal dependence, there are circumstances where, at lower inclination angles, there is more broadening than at higher inclinations.
 For instance, if the observation has $\phi = 270^\circ$ with an outer disk with a misalignment of $45^\circ$, then observations of the disk become more energy shifted at inclinations around $50^\circ$ than they otherwise would be with any other disk geometry.
 As a result of this, there are certain observations of systems that become very difficult to make due to a great reduction in the counts of reflected photons, as well as large energy shifts that broaden the line profile.

 Changes in the azimuthal angle of observation shift the location of the peaks in the iron K$\alpha$ line.
 This relationship is shown in Figure \ref{stack_warped_lines}.
 The line profiles become most blueshifted when $\phi = 180^\circ$ and most redshifted when $\phi = 0^\circ$ due to the shadowing effects detailed in Figure \ref{azimuthal_depend}.